KyleM157/jettywatch/_posts/2025-12-02-Swell-Event-Notes.md

 Coutesy of tropicaltidbits.com

 We have a relatively weak coastal low exiting off southern North Carolina before moving NNE up the coast.
-This system interacts with an area of high pressure above the Canadian Maritimes setting short period stomach high surf.
+This system interacts with an area of high pressure above the Canadian Maritimes setting up short period stomach high surf.

-This is a fairly ideal setup for our region as we want the northeast part of a low pressure systems wind field and the south-west portion of a high pressure systems wind field to interact and generate SE angled swell.
+This is a fairly ideal setup for our region as we want the northeast part of a low pressure system's wind field and the south-west portion of a high pressure system's wind field to interact and generate SE angled swell.
 The strength of the low pressure system is the limiting factor here in terms of wave height.

 ### The Waves